 Alternative and online media

 A good way to get noticed by traditional print media outlets is to get published in alternative or online media.
-Approaching those outlets that publish solely online is sometimes more successful and in many cases can reach larger audience.
+Approaching those outlets that publish solely online is sometimes more successful and in many cases can reach a larger audience.
 Write a suggested story and pitch it to the editor/author of Australian and international websites and blogs.
-Some suggestions are Crikey, New Matilda, Larvatus Prodeo and Online Opinion.
+Some suggestions are Crikey, New Matilda, Larvatus Prodeo, Buzzfeed and Online Opinion.

 Harnessing the potential of online media